sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ])
 -->

 Now, it’s easier to understand what the code does, and there’s no repetition.
-The `map()`/`filter()` chain makes it clear that we’re first converting an array to another array with the same number of elements, and then removing elements we don’t need.
+The `map()`/`filter()` chain makes it clear that we’re first converting an array to another array with the same length, and then removing elements we don’t need.

-We can try to simplify it further:
+We can try to simplify the code further:

 ```js
 const MESSAGE_IDS = [